librato/taxonomy/Part2/traditional/commercial/monoliths/network/solarwinds_npm.md

 system can present, and create alerts using combined criteria.

-Email is supported out of the box but other integrations are more difficult than normal given the rigidity of NPM's back-end data store.
+Email is supported out of the box but other integrations are more difficult than normal to pull off given the rigidity of NPM's back-end data store.
 Check out the pagerduty integration guide for NPM to get an idea: https://www.pagerduty.com/docs/guides/solarwinds-integration-guide/

 ### Integration capabilities